Hiring a Handyman for Minor Home Repair

-The decision to hire a handyman for minor home repair depends on the scope of the project, your own abilities, and the amount of time you have to work on it.
+The decision to hire a local handyman for minor home repair depends on the scope of the project, your own abilities, and the amount of time you have to work on it.
 Handymen can be very useful for small-scale projects that have stacked up over time, creating a "honey-do" list of items like replacing washers, caulking around sinks, and repairing sticky windows.
 For more complex projects such as remodeling, rewiring, roofing, and making major home repairs, it’s better to work with a licensed contractor.

 Handyman Skills and Training